User Guide¶

 fitness: a list of fitness (aka objective value) generated during the entire optimization stage.

-Below is a simple example to visualize the fitness convergence procedure of Evolution Strategy (ES) on the classical sphere function:
+Below is a simple example to visualize the fitness convergence procedure of Rechenberg’s (1+1)-Evolution Strategy on the classical sphere function (one of the simplest test functions):

 1>>> import numpy as np # https://link.springer.com/chapter/10.1007%2F978-3-662-43505-2_44 2>>> import seaborn as sns 3>>> import matplotlib.pyplot as plt 4>>> from pypop7.benchmarks.base_functions import sphere 5>>> from pypop7.optimizers.es.res import RES 6>>> sns.set_theme(style='darkgrid') 7>>> plt.figure() 8>>> for i in range(3): 9>>> problem = {'fitness_function': sphere, 10... 'ndim_problem': 10} 11... options = {'max_function_evaluations': 1500, 12... 'seed_rng': i, 13... 'saving_fitness': 1, 14... 'x': np.ones((10,)), 15... 'sigma': 1e-9, 16... 'lr_sigma': 1.0/(1.0 + 10.0/3.0), 17... 'is_restart': False} 18... res = RES(problem, options) 19... fitness = res.optimize()['fitness'] 20... plt.plot(fitness[:, 0], np.sqrt(fitness[:, 1]), 'b') # sqrt for distance 21... plt.xticks([0, 500, 1000, 1500]) 22... plt.xlim([0, 1500]) 23... plt.yticks([1e-9, 1e-6, 1e-3, 1e0]) 24... plt.yscale('log') 25>>> plt.show()

-For most real-world BBO, typically there is few a prior knowledge to serve as the base of algorithm selection.
+For most real-world black-box optimization, typically there is few a prior knowledge to serve as the base of algorithm selection.
 Perhaps the simplest way to algorithm selection is trial-and-error.
 However, here we still hope to provide a rule of thumb to guide algorithm selection according to algorithm classification.
-Refer to its GitHub homepage for details about three different classification families (only based on the dimensionality).
+Refer to our GitHub homepage for details about three different classification families (only based on the dimensionality).
 It is worthwhile noting that this classification is just a very rough estimation for algorithm selection.
-In practice, the algorithm selection should depend mainly on the final performance criteria ( e.g. convergence rate / solution quality / runtime).
+In practice, the algorithm selection should depend mainly on the performance criteria to be focused (e.g., convergence rate and final solution quality) and maximal runtime to be available.

-In the future, we expect to add the Automated Algorithm Selection and Configuration techniques in this library, as shown below (just to name a few):
+In the future, we expect to add the Automated Algorithm Selection and Configuration techniques into this open-source Python library, as shown below (just to name a few):

 Hoos, H.H., Neumann, F. and Trautmann, H., 2017.
 Automated algorithm selection and configuration (Dagstuhl Seminar 16412).
 Dagstuhl Reports, 6(10), pp.33-74.